mongodb/specifications/source/connection-string/connection-string-spec.md

 and percent symbols would invite further ambiguity.
 By throwing an exception users are made aware and then update the connection string so to be explicit about what forms the username and password.

-Q: Why must UNIX domain sockets be URL encoded?\
-This has been done to reduce ambiguity between the socket name and the database name.
+Q: Why must UNIX domain sockets be URL encoded?<br> This has been done to reduce ambiguity between the socket name and the database name.
 Take the following example:

 ```
 mongodb:///tmp/mongodb.sock/mongodb.sock